277

 Mona: The programmer is looking back at him like, [In a slightly different Russian accent] “Yes, we are getting close to fully replicating your thought process, your personality, your entire soul, so that you can live forever and we never have to worry about a successor.
 Here’s to the politics of eternity.”

-Alvin: That night he packs.
+Alvin: That night the programmer packs.

 Mona: Yes, the programmer’s on the road to Georgia in the middle of the night.
 No doubt.
 All these young people.